A second face for Face ID is very beneficial — here's how to set it up!

 iPads with Face ID

-Face ID Alternate Appearance: How to set up an alternative appearance or second person
+How to set up an alternative appearance or second person for Face ID

 - Go to Settings on your iPhone or iPad with Face ID.